-- Susan Lozier (Nicholas School of the Environment / chair, Academic Council)
+- Erika Weinthal (Nicholas School of the Environment / Chair, Global Priorities Committee)

-- Scott Huettel (Psychology & Neuroscience / chair, Academic Programs Committee)
+- Emily Bernhardt (Biology / Chair, Academic Programs Committee)

 Recommends candidates for Honorary Degrees to the Academic Council and to the Board of Trustees.
 These recommendations must be approved by both the Academic Council and the Board of Trustees for the degree to be granted.
 (Subcommittee of Trustee Committee on Academic Affairs.)
 Term of appointment: three years.

-- Norman Christensen, Nicholas School of the Environment, (2014)
+- Susan Lozier, Nicholas School of the Environment (2017)

 The Facilities and Environment Committee is responsible for all planning, construction, maintenance, expansion, and renovation projects that impact the University’s consolidated infrastructure, physical facilities, and natural environment, including its lands, improvements, and capital equipment.
 Within parameters established by the Committee and approved by the Board, the Committee oversees capital projects; designs for projects; and certain capital projects of Duke University Health System, Inc.; the selection and appointment of architects, construction managers, and contractors for such projects; acquisition or disposition of property; and operation and maintenance projects of a certain magnitude.
 The Committee makes appropriate recommendations to the Board concerning the University’s Master Plan, buildings, grounds, roads, walkways, parking facilities, utilities, and environmental sustainability and policies relating thereto.